Houdini 22.0 Nodes Geometry nodes

 Keep Template World Transform

-When on, the world positions of the template shapes are used.
+When turned on, the world positions of the template shapes are used.
+This parameter is available when Keep Template Joint Offsets is turned off.

 Inputs

-Shape template.
 Contains information about existing shape assignments and/or shape offsets that can be transferred to the input skeleton.
-A shape template is a great starting point that can save you a lot of time when settings up the control shapes for your characters.
-And you can always apply additional shape assignments and tweak changes on top of the template in the same Attach Joint Geo SOP node.
+Having a shape template is a great starting point that can save you a lot of time when setting up control shapes for your characters.
+You can apply additional shape assignments and tweak changes on top of the template in the same Attach Joint Geo SOP.
 The tweak data is stored in the jointgeo primitive attribute.

-The template consists of points with packed primitives that have a point attribute for matching and optionally have metadata for offsets stored on the packedgeo primitive attribute.
-The default matching attribute (Attribute to Match) in the very convenient joint name attribute.
+The template consists of points with packed primitives that have a point attribute for matching and optional metadata for offsets.
+These are stored on the packedgeo primitive attribute.
+The default matching attribute, Attribute to Match, is set to the joint name attribute.

-If you have already created a series of shape assignments and you want to reuse them as the starting point for other rigs, then you can save them as a shape template.
-This means that you can store a .bgeo file from the output of this Attach Joint Geo SOP node with the complete skeleton and use it as a template.
+If you have already created shape assignments and want to reuse them as a starting point for other rigs, you can save them as a shape template.
+Store a .bgeo file from the output of this Attach Joint Geo SOP with the complete skeleton, and use it as a template.

 Outputs

-Target skeleton.
-The input skeleton (from Input 1) with the control shapes attached.
+The input skeleton with the control shapes attached.

 Examples